remind101/conveyor/README.md

 ### Docker Swarm

 The first method to scale out Conveyor is to scale out using [Docker Swarm](https://github.com/docker/swarm).
-Using this method, Conveyor runs it's builds across a cluster of Docker daemons.
+Using this method, Conveyor runs its builds across a cluster of Docker daemons.
 The advantage of using this method is that you don't need to provide a `queue` flag since Conveyor can use an in memory queue.

 ### Queue